bright/new-www/content/blog/microsoft-clarity-in-web-app-development-benefits-challenges-and-alternatives.md

 This tool has emerged as a hot must-have in analytics, especially among marketing specialists, thanks to the fact that Microsoft Clarity is **free to use**.
 Naturally, when something is free, it often means that our data becomes the product – and Microsoft is transparent about this on their [website](https://clarity.microsoft.com/pricing):

-*Clarity is built by Microsoft, one of the largest technology companies in the world.
+<blockquote><h2></h2><div>Clarity is built by Microsoft, one of the largest technology companies in the world.
 Microsoft processes a massive amount of anonymous data around user behavior to gain insights and improve machine learning models that power many of our products and services.
-Clarity is one of the ways Microsoft gathers this important data—and why we've made it available for free.*
+Clarity is one of the ways Microsoft gathers this important data—and why we've made it available for free.</div><footer>From Microsoft Clarity webpage</footer></blockquote>

 Before adding the Clarity script to your website, web app, or mobile application, it’s essential to review Microsoft Clarity [privacy policy](https://learn.microsoft.com/en-us/clarity/faq#privacy).
 This is critical if you represent sensitive sectors such as banking, government, or healthcare, where sharing user data with a third-party service may not be acceptable.